-Once rescue agents and their allies are ready, Barnett picks a venue, often a resort, to meet the trafficker and victims and execute the raid mission.
+Once rescue agents and their allies are ready, Barnett picks a venue to meet the trafficker and victims and execute the raid mission.

 Teams gather for a brief prior to a raid.
 Before rolling out they stop to pray together.

 When the traffickers and victims arrive at the venue, Barnett separates them, moving the victims outside in a huddle and the trafficker into a room.
 This segregation allows armed police to pounce and seize the trafficker without “traumatising” the victims, he says.

 “That will scare the living daylights out of the girls.
 We’re pretty sensitive about that.”

 After the police handcuff the trafficker and document the mission, Barnett signals for the social workers, alongside a dental and forensic team, to attend to the victims – now referred to as ‘survivors’.
 “There’s a few teams … It’s not just us and the cops,” he says.

 Government and Destiny Rescue social workers reassure and assist girls during the raid.
 Towels are provided to protect girls’ identity in case media arrives.

 Destiny Rescue social workers have been preparing for this moment since the raid was green-lighted.
 Anticipating the number and approximate ages of the survivors, they and their government counterparts enter with a calming confidence and help the girls through the next steps.

 Called the “inquest stage”, Barnett says he now has 36 hours after the arrest to document each survivor.
 This includes interviewing them, inquiring about their birth certificates and allowing them to give a sworn statement – a written document reciting a first-hand witness of a crime.